-- After the session, the Psychologist will write up the report, including all items addressed plus the formal AQ-10, SCQ and SDQ results.
+- After the session, the Assistant Psychologist will write up the report, including all items addressed plus the formal AQ, EQ and SDQ results.

 - You will be provided with a copy of the report after the consultation.

-- Where the person scores above six on the AQ-10, or autism is suspected ( based on clinical judgement and any past history as provided by an informant plus results of the SDQ and SCQ), a comprehensive assessment for autism would be appropriate.
+- Where the person scores less than 30 on the EQ or autism is suspected ( based on clinical judgement and any past history as provided by an informant plus results of the SDQ), a comprehensive assessment for autism would be appropriate.

 - In this situation you should consider progressing to a full autism assessment (Step 2) for a definitive diagnosis.

-- If there is a low score ( 5 or below) then it is much less likely that the criteria for a diagnosis of ASD can be met, and so no further ASC- related assessments would be indicated.
+- If there is a high score on the EQ measure (e.g. 33 or more) then it is much less likely that the criteria for a diagnosis of ASD can be met, and so no further ASC- related assessments would be indicated.